Fukubi/ManagingClasses/README.md

 # ManagingClasses

-A FullStack application to manage classes and organize students schedules
+A FullStack application developed using Typescript + Vite + React to manage classes and organize students schedules

 ## Backend